If you're a freelancer, paperwork confusion is almost guaranteed.

 - Understand the exact charges in advance

 Pro forma invoices look like regular invoices but are not requests for payment.
 Freelancers don't use them often, but they're common in corporate workflows.
+For a full guide on when to send one and how it differs from a quote, see Proforma Invoice for Freelancers.

 The Ideal Workflow (From Start to Finish)